freedomtowin/dsc-complex-time-series-challenge/README.md

 4. k = rank order of output data points

+#### Assumptions

+"One of the assumptions of the Fourier transform is that the sample of the signal over which the Fourier transform is calculated is large to be representative.
+To be representative the sample should capture at least one period of all the components that make up the signal.
+The Fourier transform assumes that the signal is stationary and that the signals in the sample continue into infinity.
+The Fourier transform performs poorly when this is not the case."

 #### Defining the model:
 y = P(t) + S(t) + T(t) + R(t)